Chemical Product Identification & Regulatory Data

 ๐ซ Inhalation Exposure

 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If it is suspected that fumes are still present, the rescuer should wear an appropriate mask or self-contained breathing apparatus.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 Seek medical attention.
+It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Symptoms:

-May cause respiratory irritation.
-Adverse symptoms may include the following: respiratory tract irritation, coughing, headache, drowsiness/fatigue, dizziness/vertigo, muscle weakness, unconsciousness.
+respiratory tract irritation, coughing, headache, drowsiness/fatigue, dizziness/vertigo, muscle weakness, unconsciousness

 ๐๏ธ Skin Contact